jeeberhardt/mobius/docs/source/non_standard.rst

     target = 'PEPTIDE1{[ac].P.[Me_dL].T.[d1-Nal].[Nva].[dL].[Me_dA].L.P}$PEPTIDE1,PEPTIDE1,4:R3-10:R2$$$V2.0'

-In our quest to rediscover the target sequence from just standard amino acids, we'll have to keep in mind that while mobius is able to do a lot of things, it doesn't possess magical abilities (at least not yet!).
+In our quest to rediscover the target sequence from just standard amino acids, we'll have to keep in mind that while mobius is able to do a lot of things, but it doesn't possess magical abilities (at least not yet!).
 So, we're proceeding with a couple of assumptions:

 #.
 We're already informed about the peptide scaffold (10-mer, link between monomers 4 and 10).